Explore

 Year One

-Posted : 14 years, 6 months ago on 19 October 2009 04:07 (A review of Year One (Unrated))
+Posted : 15 years ago on 19 October 2009 04:07 (A review of Year One (Unrated))

 First off, I must say that I had heard many detractors saying hat this movie was beyond cheeseball, schlocky crap with fart jokes, and gross out humour and was not even worth watching.
 I, being a Michael Cera fan and for the most part enjoing the films of Harold Ramis, refused to listen to them and added it proudly to my Netflix queue.
 I then waited weeks while other patrons watched it ahead of me, anxiously anticipating the day I would find that red envelope in my mailbox.
 It arrived today and as I sat down and began watching I saw that there was a lot of dumb humour but I was also rather enjoying myself.
 For about 45 minutes.
 The storyline and characters had been set, and the plot thickened as Jack Black and Michael Cera wandered from their tiny village to explore the world beyond.
 'The Wheel!!!
 Ooooh Ahhh!!'.
 A few chuckles, even a few out loud laughs.
 Then the story got increasingly more convoluted and by the time Oliver Platt shows up, (Whom I usually adore, by the way) I had lost all interest and began to wonder who was winning the Falcons game.
 That game, as it turns out, was far more interesting, and I turned off Year One about 3/4 of the way through to enjoy it.